You’re ready for a change. Intermittent fasting could be the new direction your body needs.

 The Overall Effect

 You may be wondering if I ever get “hungry”.
-The answer is yes, but our bodies actually cycle through hunger as opposed to get hungrier.
+The answer is yes, but our bodies actually cycle through hunger (Article on the hormonal effects of fasting)as opposed to get hungrier.

 This cycle means that the longer you abstain from eating, the less hunger you will feel.
 Crazy right?